smokingpun/smokingpun.github.io/content_strategy_for_startups.md

 And if you think seriously about these questions you are less likely to end up with lumps of content that seemed like a good idea at the time but don't support key business goals or meet user need.

 ##Do I need content strategy?
 I think that all companies – from early stage startups to multinationals – can benefit from thinking strategically about their content.
-However, this guide is specifically aimed at post-early stage startups that want to use content to grow their business, whether they are boostrapped or funded (although I have more experience of the former).
+However, this guide is specifically aimed at post-early stage startups that want to use content to grow their business, whether they are boostrapped or funded.

 Early tech stage startups may feel that it's enough to have a basic, high-converting website and to use adverts to drive traffic to it.
 I've heard several growth experts suggests this is a good use of resources – fair enough.

-##What do content strategist do?
+##What do content strategists do?
-This varies depending on the company (yes, you knew that answer was coming).
-There aren't a bunch of rules that we all stick to – more a set of principles that we implement in a number of ways.
 In terms of deliverables, here are a few things we do that can help startups:

 ###Create content templates
-It's never helpful if you ask someone to write a blog post and they send you back a word document that includes a self-referential headline (Hey, we've just done something great!) and a few paragraphs.
-For one, you are stuck with all that crappy Word formatting and are at risk of version control issues.
-And even worse, you're stuck with what we, in the trade, call a 'blob' of text – yep, that's a technical term.
-What you really want is a content package, which includes 'chunks' of semantically meaningful text.
-Let's go over what a content template might include:
+You can create **content templates** for all types of pages: product pages, staff biographies, section landing pages, blog pages and so on.
+They are a simple way of making sure you get the information that you need from members of your team or freelancers.
+You can be explicit about what you want and what you don't.
+If you are running a blog, for example, you need to produce content that is search engine optimised, findable, looks good on different viewports and can be promoted effectively on different social media platforms.
+You don't just want one headline and a few paragraphs of copy.
+A useful blog template might include these categories:

 * a few different headlines, preferably at least a short and a longer version
 * a short teaser